Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/schedules/week-at-a-glance.md

     - Clone the GitHub repository
     - Repeatedly complete the following tasks:
       - Confirm that there is a passing build status in the GitHub repository
-      - Create a feature branch in GitHub repository for new function
+      - Create a feature branch in the GitHub repository for new function
       - Add Python source code to implement the function for the current feature
-      - Confirm that test suite and linters pass on the modified source code
+      - Confirm that the test suite and linters pass on the modified source code
-      - Answer any recent student questions evident in YouTube Live
+      - Answer any recent student questions evident in YouTube Live Chat
-      - Merge the feature branch into the main one in GitHub
+      - Merge the feature branch into the main one in the GitHub repository
-      - Push all modified source code to the main branch in GitHub
+      - Push all modified source code to the main branch in the GitHub repository

+#### Teams A and B

+- Submit the practical assignment from the previous week
+- Take the course wellness survey (two minutes) and the weekly technical quiz (eight minutes)
+- Join the live coding session through the provided YouTube Live link
+- Answer all of the interactive questions that the instructor poses through YouTube Live
+- Accept the practical assignment and follow each step of the assignment
+- Regularly ask the instructor questions about the practical assignment through YouTube Live
+- When the instructor stops live coding every three to five minutes, engage in the YouTube Live chat by asking questions and providing feedback to the instructor and the other students in the course